hyperledger-labs/fablo/README.md

 fabrikka.sh up [/path/to/fabrikka-config.json]
 ```

-Starts the Hyperledger Fabric network for configuration in the default Fabrikka target directory.
+Starts the Hyperledger Fabric network for given Fabrikka configuration file, creates channels, installs and instantiates chaincodes.
 If there is no configuration, it will call `generate` command for given config file.

 ### down, start, stop